Radiation dose management solution

 - Optimize your patient dose and improve quality

-DOSE is a dose management solution that automatically monitors, evaluates and optimizes the radiation dose that patients receive for multi-facility, multi-modality and multi-vendor imaging environments.
+DOSE is a dose management solution that automatically monitors, evaluates and reports the radiation dose that patients receive for multi-facility, multi-modality and multi-vendor imaging environments.

-As quality is of the utmost importance to us, Qaelum is a medical device manufacturer adhering to ISO-13485 and ISO-14971.
-DOSE has a number of certifications and quality labels including CE class IIb, CAMCAS level III (Canada) and FDA clearance for the US market.
+As quality is of the utmost importance to us, Qaelum is a medical device manufacturer adhering to ISO 13485 and ISO 27001.
+DOSE has a number of certifications and quality labels (including CE 1639 class IIb) and FDA clearance as non-device Medical Device Database System (MDDS) for the US market.
+Compliance with international data protection regulations, as well as your internal IT guidelines, are top priorities for Qaelum.

-The concept of live dashboards enables immediate feedback regarding dose and quality.
-The technician has the possibility to justify the performed exam by adding comments.
+For example, our concept of live dashboards enables immediate feedback regarding dose and quality.
+The technician has the possibility to directly comment on the performed exam and justify a potential high dose or decreased image quality.
 All these comments can be collected inside one report and can be used to personalize additional training per technician.
+Comments can also be useful to save time when investigating outliers.

-Because DOSE is integrated in the PACS, you can easily request the patient dose passport.
-It contains all registered dose information from this particular patient, including the type and number of studies they have had and the interval between these studies.
-By doing so, you can easily track the patient’s cumulative dose and assess if it is still below achievable level.
+DOSE works optimally with PACS, HIS and RIS systems via standardized interfaces.
+With one click in DOSE, the user can jump directly to the complete study in the PACS and vice versa.
+This considerably simplifies the work of physicians, radiologists and medical physicists.
+Justifications, comments or dose values can be exchanged automatically and radiation dose passports can be called up across program boundaries.
+The patient passport contains all registered dose information from this particular patient, including the type and number of studies they have had and the interval between these studies.
+By doing so, you can easily track the patient’s cumulative dose and imaging history.

 The moment evaluation graph allows you to simultaneously see the number of studies and the applied dose on a particular day and time.
 The statistical overview reveals differences in dose during the day versus night, morning versus afternoon and week versus weekend.